-TURN has already begun coordinating with the Public Advocates Office of the California Public Utilities Commission (Cal PA), National Consumer Law Center (NCLC), Center for Accessible Technology (CforAT), and others.
-TURN intends to continue to coordinate with parties with similar viewpoints in order to avoid duplication or, where such duplication is unavoidable, seek to ensure that TURN presents material that complements and supplements the showing of other parties.
+The Commission's Public Advocates Office is also a party to this proceeding as well as a number of other intervenors on behalf of ratepayers in various customer classes, such as Center for Accessible Technology, Utility Consumers' Action Network, and others.
+TURN plans to actively coordinate with other parties that have similar viewpoints in order to avoid duplication or, where such duplication is unavoidable, seek to ensure that TURN presents material that complements and supplements the showing of other parties.